 If your first action were to take personal responsibility for the customer’s problem and making it your duty to present a solution, customers would respond differently.

 Psychologically, you are making them aware that they are essential to your business while at the same time, meeting their needs.
-Essentially, you become their customer service problem solver, which can create a halo effect.
+Essentially, you become their customer service expert, which can create a halo effect.

 Your customer service agents need to be effective in taking on a positive and dedicated attitude.